Clinical Management of Acute Stroke

 CPDTime.

-Stroke is a leading cause of disability and accounts for about 5.3% of deaths in Australia, making it one of the five most common underlying causes of mortality (ACSQHC 2019; AIHW 2020).
+Stroke accounts for about 4.4% of deaths in Australia, making it one of the five most common underlying causes of mortality (AIHW 2024).

-Despite this, data from 2015 found that only 34% of stroke patients presented to hospital within three hours of symptom onset (ACSQHC 2019).
+Despite this, data from 2023 found that only 31% of stroke patients presented to the hospital within three hours of symptom onset (Stroke Foundation 2025).

 While stroke care in Australia has been improving, there are still issues that need to be addressed.
 The Acute Stroke Clinical Care Standard aims to facilitate continuous improvement and ensure patients receive the most effective care possible (ACSQHC 2019).